Physical hazard: Falls

 Falls are a common cause of occupational injuries and fatalities, especially in construction, extraction, transportation, healthcare, and building cleaning and maintenance.
 Circumstances like floor holes and wall opening, misused fall protection, slippery, cluttered, or unstable walking surfaces, unprotected edges and unsafely situated ladders are associated with occupational fall injuries.

 According to 2014 published data from the Bureau of Labor Statistics, 261,930 private industry and government workers lost one or more days of work and around 798 workers died as a result of fall injuries in the workplace.
 There was a general upward trend in fatal fall injuries which increased 25 percent overall from 2011 to 2016.
 For carpenters, heavy and tractor-trailer truck drivers, tree trimmers and pruners, and roofers, fall injuries increased by more than 25 percent in 2016.
-The highest rate of nonfatal fall injuries experienced in the health services and the wholesale and retail industries, while the highest counts for fall-related deaths associated with the construction industry.
+The highest rate of nonfatal fall injuries experienced in the health services, and the wholesale and retail industries, while the highest counts for fall-related deaths associated with the construction industry.
 According to Bureau of Labor Statistics, there were total 991 construction-related fall incidents in 2016.
 In the United States, fall-related fatalities result in a significant financial burden of estimated $70 billion annually in the form of worker's compensation and occupational fall incident related medical costs.
 The international public health community works to reduce fall injuries at work settings by developing strategies because many other countries face similar problems in the workplace as in the United States.

 Machines

 Machines are commonplace in many industries, including manufacturing, mining, construction and agriculture, and can be dangerous to workers.
 Many machines involve moving parts, sharp edges, hot surfaces and other hazards with the potential to crush, burn, cut, shear, stab or otherwise strike or wound workers if used unsafely.
 Various safety measures exist to minimize these hazards, including lockout-tagout procedures for machine maintenance and roll over protection systems for vehicles.
 According to the United States Bureau of Labor Statistics, machine-related injuries were responsible for 64,170 cases that required days away from work in 2008.
 More than a quarter of these cases required more than 31 days spent away from work.
 That same year, machines were the primary or secondary source of over 600 work-related fatalities.
 Machines are also often involved indirectly in worker deaths and injuries, such as in cases in which a worker slips and falls, possibly upon a sharp or pointed object.
 Power tools, used in many industries, present a number of hazards due to sharp moving parts, vibrations, or noise.
-The transportation sector bears many risks for the health of commercial drivers, too, for example from vibration, long periods of sitting, work stress and exhaustion.
+The transportation sector bears many risks for the health of commercial drivers, for example from vibration, long periods of sitting, work stress and exhaustion.
 These problems occur in Europe but in other parts of the world the situation is even worse.
 More drivers die in accidents due to security defects in vehicles.
 Long waiting times at borders cause that drivers are away from home and family much longer and even increase the risk of HIV infections.